daryloye/42_expert_system/README.md

 4. For each rule where the query appears on the right-hand side:
    - evaluate all other variables used in the rule;
    - solve the left-hand side of the rule;
-   - skip the rule if the left-hand side is false;
+   - skip the rule if the left-hand side is false or undetermined;
    - if the left-hand side is true, evaluate the right-hand side;
-   - if the query can be either true or false without changing the result of the right-hand side, skip the rule;
+   - if the query can be either true or false without changing the result of the right-hand side, mark it as undetermined;
    - compare the query conclusion with conclusions from previous rules;
-   - if there is a conflict, mark the fact as unknown.
+   - if there is a conflict, mark the fact as undetermined.
 5. Return the final fact value.

 ## Testing
 ```
-pytest test_solve.py
+pytest -q
 ```